minkeshtu/AI-bots/Bot-Clean-Stochastic/README.md

 It's the solution for the HackeRank's Artificial Intelligene problem named 'BotClean Stochastic'.

 ### Results
+Bot cleaned 40 dirty cells in 200 steps (cleaning is also considered as a step)

 <img src = 'gifs/botClean-Stochastic.gif' width = '50%'>